 There are many different factors, like overall body composition, hormones and age, that affect how quickly you can lose weight.
 But as a general rule, you should only expect to lose about 0.5-1% of your body fat each week or 2-4% each month at most.

-That means if you're currently at 43% body fat, it could take you at least three months to get into the targeted range of 31% or lower.
+That means if you're currently at 43% body fat, it could take at least three months to get into the targeted range of 31% or lower.
 And that's with lots of consistency and dedication.

 As you start your fat loss journey, keep those numbers in mind.
 And don't get discouraged if you only see small changes.
 These small changes add up to big results as you continue on your path.
 Are you curious about how to measure body fat percentage and what it will take to reach your leanness goals?
 Check this out!

 How to Boost Fat Loss for Women